discordjs/guide/guide/creating-your-bot/commands-with-user-input.md

 #### Working with multiple mentions

 Let's say you have some sort of `!avatar` command, where it'll display the avatar of all the mentioned users, or your own avatar if no users were mentioned.
 Focus on that 2nd part for now - how would you go about displaying your own avatar if no users were mentioned?
-Taking the snippet for the code we just used, you can do it just like this:
+Taking the snippet for the code you just used, you can do it just like this:

 ```js
 else if (command === 'avatar') {